HackYourFuture-CPH/teacher-curriculum/README.md

 ## Workshops

-Schedules, slide shows, materials, and guides for running your own in-person workshops.
+Schedules, slide shows, materials, and guides for running your own in-person workshops using the materials in this repo.

 ---
 ---